-- a) Call the meeting to order. - b) Announce each item of business as it comes up, and ask the appropriate person to speak. - c) When a motion has been moved and seconded, state the motion clearly before allowing discussion. - d) Disallow any motion which in his/her opinion is out of order. - e) Authorize members to speak in discussion. - f) Interrupt any member who speaks without being authorized, or who, in speaking, violates any of the rules for the conduct of members at meetings. - g) Interrupt any member whose remarks do not relate to the question before the meeting. - h) In general, enforce the rules of proper conduct. - i) When a point of order is raised, give a clear ruling, stating what rule he/she is applying.
-(He/she may ask for opinions, but must make the decision himself/ herself.) - j) When his/her ruling is challenged, allow the challenger to explain, then submit the question to a vote, without debate, by saying "The question is, shall the decision of the chair stand?" - k) Before allowing the mover of a motion to reply to debate (see D.1(c)), inform the meeting that the mover's reply will close the debate.
+- a) Call the meeting to order. - b) Announce each item of business as it comes up, and ask the appropriate person to speak. - c) When a motion has been moved and seconded, state the motion clearly before allowing discussion. - d) Disallow any motion which in the opinion of the chair is out of order. - e) Authorize members to speak in discussion. - f) Interrupt any member who speaks without being authorized, or who, in speaking, violates any of the rules for the conduct of members at meetings. - g) Interrupt any member whose remarks do not relate to the question before the meeting. - h) In general, enforce the rules of proper conduct. - i) When a point of order is raised, give a clear ruling, stating what rule they are applying.
+(The chair may ask for opinions, but must make the decision themself.) - j) When a ruling of the chair is challenged, allow the challenger to explain, then submit the question to a vote, without debate, by saying "The question is, shall the decision of the chair stand?" - k) Before allowing the mover of a motion to reply to debate (see D.1(c)), inform the meeting that the mover's reply will close the debate.